pchinjr/no-wing/README.md

 ## 🙏 Acknowledgments

 - **Amazon Q Developer** - The AI assistant that inspired this security solution
+- **Deno Team** - For creating an excellent runtime for system utilities
 - **AWS IAM** - For providing the foundation for secure service account management
-- **The Node.js Community** - For the excellent tooling and libraries

 ---

 **🛫 Give Amazon Q its own wings - secure, auditable, and properly attributed.**

+**Built with Deno.
+No sudo required.
+No dependencies.
+Just works.**